On integral models of Shimura varieties: Introduction

-We can think of $\calQ$ as a ``modification of $\phi^*\calP$ along the divisor $p=0$, bounded by $\Mloc$".
-This way, the notion of a $(\Gg, \Mloc)$-display resembles that of a shutka and its mixed characteristic variants (\cite{Schber}).
-It is also a generalization of the notion of $(\Gg,\mu)$-display due to the author and B\"ultel \cite{BP} (this required the restrictive assumption that $\Gg$ is reductive over $\Z_p$).
-By using Zink's Witt vector descent, we obtain a straightforward extension of this notion from ${\rm Spf}(R)$ to non-affine $p$-adic formal schemes like $\widehat \SS_{\eK}$.
+Since $\Mloc$ is determined by $(\Gg, \{\mu\})$ we often just say ``$(\Gg, \{\mu\})$-display".
+The definition of a $(\Gg, \{\mu\})$-display resembles that of a shtuka and of its mixed characteristic variants (\cite{Schber}).
+(In the shtuka lingo, one would say that ``there is one leg along $p=0$, bounded by $\mu$".)
+It is also a generalization of the concept of $(\Gg,\{\mu\})$-display due to the author and B\"ultel \cite{BP}.
+(This required the restrictive assumption that $\Gg$ is reductive over $\Z_p$; the extension to the parahoric case is far from obvious).
+When $\Gg=\GL_n$ and $\Mloc={\rm Gr}(d, n)$, it amounts to a display of height $n$ and dimension $n-d$ in the sense of Zink (see \S\ref{compaZink}).
+By using Zink's Witt vector descent, we obtain a straightforward extension of this definition from ${\rm Spf}(R)$ to non-affine $p$-adic formal schemes like $\widehat \SS_{\eK}$.

-If $R$ is, in addition, a Noetherian complete local ring with perfect residue field, there is a similar notion of a {\sl Dieudonn\'e} $(\Gg, \Mloc)$-display over $R$ for which all the above objects $ \calP$, $q$, $\Psi$, are defined over Zink's variant $\hat W(R)$ of the Witt ring.
-Then, for every local Hodge embedding $\iota:\Gg\hookrightarrow \GL_n$, a Dieudonn\'e $(\Gg, \Mloc)$-display $\calD$ induces a classical Dieudonn\'e display over $R$.
+If $R$ is, in addition, a Noetherian complete local ring with perfect residue field and $p\neq 2$, there is a similar notion of a {\sl Dieudonn\'e} $(\Gg, \{\mu\})$-display over $R$ for which all the above objects $ \calP$, $q$, $\Psi$, are defined over Zink's variant $\hat W(R)$ of the Witt ring.
+After applying a local Hodge embedding $\iota:\Gg\hookrightarrow \GL_n$, a Dieudonn\'e $(\Gg, \{\mu\})$-display $\calD$ induces a classical Dieudonn\'e display over $R$.
 By Zink's theory \cite{Zink}, \cite{ZinkCFT}, this gives a $p$-divisible group over $R$.

-In (3), we ask that $\Dd_\eK$ is ``associated" to ${\rm L}_{\eK}$.
-This definition is related to the notion of ``associated" used by Faltings, e.g. \cite{Fa1}.
-In our case, the definition also involves some constructions of (integral) $p$-adic Hodge theory (see Definition \ref{defass2}).
+In (3), we ask that $\Dd_\eK=(\calP_\eK, q_\eK, \Psi_\eK)$ is ``associated" with ${\Ls}_{\eK}$.
+This definition (Definition \ref{defass2}) is modeled on the notion of ``associated" used by Faltings, e.g. \cite{Fa1}.
+It requires that the $\Z_p$-\'etale local system over the generic fiber given by the Tate module of the $p$-divisible group obtained from $\Dd_\eK$ and $\iota$ as above, agrees with the local system given by ${\Ls}_{\eK}$ and $\iota$.
+It also requires that, after specializing at each point with values in a mixed characteristic dvr, the \'etale-crystalline comparison isomorphism sends the \'etale (i.e. Galois invariant) tensors defining ${\Ls}_{\eK}$ to the crystalline tensors defining $\calP_\eK$.

-Finally, let us explain the term ``versal" in (3):
+Finally, we explain the term ``locally universal" in (3):